Alawi93/DevUp/README.md

 ## About DevUp
 - DevUps allows software developers to easily market themselves for job or gig opportunities.
+- Browse developers
-- No account or login is required for browsing among developers.
+  - No account or login required.
-- If you are looking for a developer for employment or gig purposes, use the filter function to specialize your search.
+  - Filter function to specialize searches.
+- Register as developer
+  - Create an account.
-- If you are a developer, create an account to start edit your profile in simple steps.
+  - Edit your profile in simple steps.
+  - Autmatic login if didn't log out last time.
+- DevUp admin
+  - Same login field as developers.
-- A DevUp admin is privileged to ban, delete and add developers
+  - Privileged to ban, delete and add developers.

 ## Architectural Approach
  - **Single Page Architecture (SPA):** The browser experience centres around one generic HTML document being loaded at session start, and updated at client side as new content is requested.
 By not reloading the entire page when content is requested, the amounts of data being transferred is heavily reduced.
 This provides fast and light network operations.
 Also, by delegating the DOM-manipulations and thus the HTML rendering to client side, the server is relieved.